GodModeXI/GodModeXI/README.md

-# Welcome to the GodModeXI Wiki!
+# Welcome to the official wiki!
+more to come!